lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 .. _`lsst.afw.math.BackgroundList`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/namespacelsst_1_1afw_1_1math.html

+..
+There is not an exact BackgroundList obj in lsst.afw.math, but several similar type objs (?)

 `doUnpersist`
   If `True` the exposure is read from the repository and the exposure and background arguments must be None; if `False` the exposure must be provided. `True` is intended for running as a command-line task, `False` for running as a subtask